tomickristina/PA-Cancer-Immunotherapy-Transformer/README.md

 The data is standardized, harmonized, and split into training, validation, and test sets.
 Negative samples are synthetically generated to ensure a balanced dataset on branch ba but on branch 10X we used the new 10X dataset.
 The [Data Pipeline 10x-allrows50-datacheck](#BA_ZHAW/data_pipeline_10x-allrows50-datacheck.ipynb) section explains how you can run the data pipeline locally.

 ### Model Architectures
 Various deep learning architectures are explored, including attention-based models.
 The [Model Training](#train-a-model) section explains how the training works in this project.
+For 10X Model training go on branch 10X and open there Model Training.

 ### Repository Structure
 `data/`: This will be used to store data locally\